 We are so bent on role assignments.
 Who exactly doles out these roles?
-Well, usually it is the doctor.
+Well, usually, it is the doctor.

 What about our brains?

-1. Just know this…, “It weighs approximately 3 lbs or so.
-It contains a hundred billion neurons: 1000 to 10,000 synapsis for each neuron.”
+1. know this… “It weighs approximately 3 lbs or so.
+It contains a hundred billion neurons: 1000 to 10,000 synopsis for each neuron.”

 There are children as young as two who insist that they are not the sex they were assigned at birth.
 Think about this for a moment.
 We are given roles based on our sex assignment.
-According to Rosenthal, “…, we are given sex rearing assignments, but how do you assign a role?” when talking about gender variant children and transgender children.
+According to Rosenthal, “… we are given sex-rearing assignments, but how do you assign a role?” when talking about gender variant children and transgender children.

 Why is it that we only offer two?
 We have so many more to offer.

-If children turn out to be really great at something, most parents would be proud.
+If children turn out to be great at something, most parents would be proud.
 So …, does gender dysphoria have anything to do with roles?
-Does gender dysphoria have more to do with fitting in and being accepted as one or the other and does this affect their role?
+Does gender dysphoria have more to do with fitting in and being accepted as one or the other, and does this affect their gender role?
 Does gender dysphoria ascribe to other sets of explanations?
 How do these children know they are different?

 Much research is needed and remains ongoing to try to solve the many questions parents have.
-Some even blame themselves or each other, groping for straws in trying to come to terms with their transgender children.
+Some even blame themselves or each other, groping for straws to come to terms with their transgender children.

 Why do we get so sideways with the transgender issue?
 We have more information now than we have ever had before.
 Should we not be thankful for this?
 We are more educated now on this subject than even a decade ago.
 Don’t we want our children to be happy?
-Does it really matter?
-These are our upcoming stars in life who will turn out to be politicians, doctors, attorneys, brick masons, performers, teachers: the list is infinite.
-They will make the world a better place.
-A place where everyone may have a seat at the table without having their gender policed.
+Does it matter?
+These are our upcoming stars in life who will turn out to be politicians, doctors, attorneys, brick masons, performers, and teachers: the list is infinite.
+They will make the world a better place—a place where everyone may have a seat at the table without having their gender policed.

 #Children’s UCSF Benioff Hospital